pyscript/pyscript/docs/howtos/http-requests.md

 ## Explanation
 ### `py-env` tag for importing our python code
 The very first thing to notice is the `py-env` tag.
-This tag is used to import python files into the pyscript.
+This tag is used to import python files into the `PyScript`.
 In this case, we are importing the `request.py` file, which contains the `request` function we wrote above.

 ### `py-script` tag for making async HTTP requests.